jamcalli/Pulsarr/README.md

 - **Genre-based Routing**: Send different genres to specific root folders, quality profiles, or completely separate instances.
 - **Instance Synchronization**: Keep multiple instances in sync (e.g., send content to both Sonarr4K and SonarrHD) while respecting genre rules.
 Works with both existing and newly added instances.
 Includes a sync feature for newly added instances.
 - **Discord Integration**: User-friendly notification system with customizable settings via Discord bot commands.
 Allows users to customize their own notification settings.
+- **Apprise Integration**: Apprise can be used to route notifications.
+Apprise supports many different notifications methods including, email, SMS, Slack, Telegram, and many more.
+Users can configure their own Apprise settings via the Discord bot, or admins can set these up via the UI.
+System notifications can also be sent through Apprise.
+Please see [Apprise Documentation](#apprise-notifications) below on setting up Pulsarr with Apprise.
 - **Granular User Controls**: Choose which users can sync content from their watchlists.
 - **Automatic Configuration**: Self-configures webhook endpoints in Sonarr/Radarr to route notifications as soon as your content is ready.
 - **Smart Notification System**: Prevents notification spam with intelligent batching for season packs and individual episodes / movies.